 Critical Notes Series: Herbert's Cello Concerto No. 1 (first edition)

 Today, Victor Herbert is best remembered for his operettas, but he was an accomplished cellist, a student of the infamous Cossmann, and a composer of some lovely cello works.
-As much as it is difficult to believe, Herbert's Cello Concerto No. 1 has not been published until now.
-Composed in 1884, while Herbert resided in Stuttgart, the first cello concerto has been circulated in the manuscript form via paid reprinting companies such as Kalmus and Luck's Music Library but never properly engraved or published.
-Today marks a momentous occasion when this masterpiece is published for the first time in 2021 by YL Edition in a beautifully engraved, newly created piano reduction and cello part.
+Herbert’s Cello Concerto No. 1, composed in 1884 during his residence in Stuttgart, has until now circulated primarily in manuscript form.
+Although copies have been made available through paid reprinting services such as Kalmus and Luck’s Music Library, the work has not previously appeared in an engraved, published edition.
+This edition represents the first engraved publication of the concerto (YL Edition, 2021), presented here with a newly prepared piano reduction and solo part.
 We call it the "first edition," dedicated to the memory of Lynn Harrell, who was the first cellist to record this concerto.
 You may purchase your copy at this link: Cello Concerto No. 1 (first edition)

 Our edition is based on 3 copies of the manuscript cello solo part in Herbert's hand, and the holograph orchestra score, housed at the Library of Congress.
 All of the sources can be sparse at times with regard to slurring, dynamics, and articulations.
 As a cellist, Herbert was probably changing bowings/slurring for each performance, as most string players do.
 The cadenza of 49 bars was left incomplete.
 Herbert wrote a partial cadenza in one of the solo part manuscripts, as well as the orchestra score.
 The editor has composed the rest of the cadenza in Herbert's style, using and developing thematic material from the movement.